 Please read through these items carefully before applying for a trip.

 Participants need to be able to meet the physical demands of the study abroad program, which can be rigorous.
 By participating, participants agree that they are in reasonable physical health and shape.
 Many trips include a great deal of walking; students can expect from two to three hours walking on some days.
 Elevators and escalators are less frequent and you will encounter some uneven surfaces, stairs, steps and significant slopes.
 You need to be able to keep up with the group and handle your own luggage at all times.
-The ADA (Americans with Disabilities Act) does not apply in other countries and Davidson-Davie faculty are not permitted to physically assist study abroad participants.
+Davidson-Davie faculty are not permitted to physically assist study abroad participants.
 These trips are not recommended for people who have difficulty walking or who have heart conditions.
 If you cannot fit in an airline seat with a seatbelt extender, many airlines will require you to buy a second seat.
 This is in addition to the advertised cost of the program.

 The study abroad fee provides medical travel insurance to participants; however, it is also recommended that participants have health insurance of their own.
 Participants should be prepared to pay up-front for fees incurred at the site of an emergency hospital visit even when those funds may be reimbursed at a later time.